sami-dev/MultiBrandLoginPage/README.md

 	<br/>
 - Configure Login Page URL: Provide Login Page URL for Green Brand SAML Application.
 This link will include:

+	* **Authorize Endpoint**: Login page URL is the authorize endpoint of the custom Okta authorization server e.g. https://dev-217355.oktapreview.com/oauth2/auseqf1tfe6bvmQpP0h7/v1/authorize
-	* **client_id**: It is the Client ID for Proxy OpenID Connect App.
+	* **client_id**: It is the Client ID for **SAML2 Custom Login Page OIDC Client**.
-	* **redirect_uri** : It is the endpoint for SAML2 application that will issue Sign-in request.This URL must be defined as valid URL in Proxy app.
+	* **redirect_uri** : It is the endpoint for SAML2 application that will issue Sign-in request.
+This URL must be defined as on of the valid **Login redirect URIs** in the Proxy app.
-	* **idp**: It is the value for green branded login page (IdP).
+	* **idp**: It is Identity Provider Assertion Consumer Service URL idp value
-    * **Authorize Endpoint**: First part is authorize end point of custom authorization server e.g. https://dev-217355.oktapreview.com/oauth2/auseqf1tfe6bvmQpP0h7/v1/authorize
+	* For other query string parameter, see image below:
     <br/>
 	<img src="Documentation/Images/App-024A.png" alt="Add Application"/>
 	<br/>